sdlfoundation/version-compatibility-list/README.md

 This repository contains a list of the compatible `Version` integer values in Splatoon's BOSS (schdat2) for all versions that allow you to bypass the version checks, as well as instructions on how to use this information to play the game with older versions.

+If you want an all-version compatible schdat2 BYAML file, you can download from [here](https://github.com/Splatoon-1-Database/version-compatibility-list/blob/main/000005f7).

 # The list

 | Version | Version codename | Compatible integers | Uses schdata/optdata instead of schdat2/optdat2 | Can go online with Pretendo |